 - Go to Apple Menu → File → New Smart Folder.

 - Click a Plus button in a top right corner and select Search parameters: Kind, Date, Name, File type and others.

 Click “Other …” to find more parameters for searching and sorting files.

 For example, if you want to search for and remove duplicate photos, set up the image kind, the file extension (.png, .jpg, .tiff, .gif, .bmp), the size in pixels and so on.

-Such a list will let you take a look of all possible clone files, focusing on the size and the name.
+Such a list will let you take a look at all possible clone files, focusing on the size and the name.
 Well, as you can see, this helps a little, though not much.
-So if you are not willing to spend a lot of time, we recommend using a fast duplicate file finder Duplicates Expert.
+So if you are not willing to spend a lot of time, we recommend using a fast duplicate file finder Duplicate File Remover Pro.

-Way 2 – Get rid of duplicate files and folders with Duplicates Expert
+Way 2 – Get rid of duplicate files and folders with Duplicate File Remover Pro

-- Download Duplicates Expert from the App Store.
+- Download Duplicate File Remover Pro from the App Store.